Michael-Nwachukwu/pancakeswap-IFOPool-smart-contract-Reviews/README.md

 function harvest() external notContract whenNotPaused
 ```

+* External
+* Cannot be called by contracts
+* Only callable whenNotPaused
+* Emits the `Harvest` event

 This function reinvests any CAKE tokens earned by the pool back into the MasterChef contract.

 The harvest function is designed to reinvest CAKE tokens earned by the pool back into the MasterChef contract, maximizing returns.
 It can only be called by external addresses when the contract is not paused, ensuring owner control and preventing automated contract exploitation.
 The function first checks the current CAKE balance, then triggers a harvest action without withdrawing staked tokens to pull in pending rewards.
 The earned amount is calculated, and if positive, performance and call fees are applied and distributed to the treasury and the caller, respectively.
 The remaining tokens are then staked back into MasterChef to continue earning rewards, and the last harvest time is updated.